Service-level Agreements

 Name: The name of the service level.

-From and To: The measure attribute values for the service level.
-For example, if you choose Risk score as the measured attribute, you can set the Critical level to measure from 8 to 10.
+From and To: The range of measure attribute values for the service level.
+For example, if you choose Risk score as the measure attribute, you can set the Critical level to span from 8 to 10.
+This range is inclusive, which means that risk scores from 8 to 10, which include 8 and 10, belong in the Critical level.

 Due in: The amount of time (in days or hours) before the findings or tickets are considered out of SLA.